pn-code/restaurant-app/README.md

 # restaurant-app

-A restaurant app that allows online food orders.
+NextJS restaurant app that takes online food orders using React, Redux, and Paypal.

 ## Featuring...